 Russian money launderer for TrickBot ransomware group sentenced to two years

-According to the U.S. Department of Justice, Dubnikov was responsible for laundering over $400,000 in proceeds from BitPaymer ransomware attacks between 2018 and 2021.
+According to the U.S. Department of Justice, the phishing botnet managed by the individual was used to launch BitPaymer ransomware attacks.
 These attacks specifically impacted at least 72 U.S. companies.
-This activity was part of a broader scheme where he laundered over $7 million for the TrickBot syndicate, which also deployed the Conti and Ryuk ransomware strains against hospitals, schools, and government entities.
+This activity was part of a broader scheme that deployed ransomware against various entities, including hospitals, schools, and government organizations.

 Share: